Pillar guide · Updated 2026

 Build a shortlist of five, not twenty

 Three is too few to spot variance.
 Twenty is too many to remember.
-Filter to communities that take residents in your loved one's specific situation, accept the funding sources you'll use, and have at least three years under current ownership.
-Roughly a quarter of facilities have changed hands in the past five years; new owners often mean new staff and new pricing.
+Filter to communities that take residents in your loved one's specific situation and accept the funding sources you'll use.
+Ask each one directly how long it has been under current ownership: senior living changes hands often, and new owners frequently mean new management, new staff, and new pricing.

 Practical tipFive is the right number.
 End with five communities you can credibly imagine your parent living in.